 - Overview of the Rackham Application Process

-- Online applications for Fall 2022 admissions are available here.
+- Online applications for Fall 2023 admissions will be available September 2022.

 - If you or your recommender need technical assistance regarding the application such as creating an account, logging in, using the application or the recommendation systems, please email: firstname.lastname@example.org.
 Include the following information: user name, full name, email address and phone number.
 Please allow 24 hours for a response.